geneeblack/graphql_model_mapper/README.md

     scope_methods:  # scope methods available to be used in the query, these should not be parameterized and must be written so that they do not collide with other tables which may be included in the associations
     description:    # a short description of the query
-    arguments:      # a list of argument defintions to override the default arguments, if using your own arguments you will need to override the query resolver to act on those arguments, the default arguments exposed on the query are:
+    arguments:      # a list of argument definitions to override the default arguments, if using your own arguments you will need to override the query resolver to act on those arguments, the default arguments exposed on the query are:

     [{:name=>:explain,   :type=>GraphQL::BOOLEAN_TYPE, :default=>nil},        # handled by the default resolver, outputs the top level sql for the operation
     {:name=>:id,    :type=>GraphQL::INT_TYPE, :default=>nil},                 # allows input of an id for top level record selection for the model